tomwilswood/aitt-w6-ar/README.md

 To help you focus on the AR aspects of this task, I've created a game object that will thorw balls forward into a scene when you press the screen for you to use (feel free to code your own instead though!).
 You can find this in ```Practical Assets/Ball Game```.

+## Optional Extension: Calling Code When a Marker or Ground Plane is Tracked

+You might be wondering whether it's possible to call some code when an image marker or ground plane is tracked.
+For example, what if you want to disable the ball throwing in the game until the bin appears?
+The answer is that it's pretty simple to do this with Vuforia.

+Take a look at the ```Default Observer Event Handler``` component on either the ```Image Target``` or ```Ground Plane Stage``` game object that was used in your solution to the last task.
+Can you see anything in this component that might help you call some code when the object is tracked?
+Thinking back to how we processed input with a graphical user interface in Unity during the MPIE module last year might help you find the solution.